jrenton/vuex-talk/README.md

 So how does it work, exactly?

-Vuex, in its simplest, bare bones version, is just a way of managing a javascript object that is your state.
+Vuex, in its simplest, bare bones version, is just a way of managing a javascript object (your application state).
 Many people are aware of the MVC pattern where you have your View, Controller, and your Model.
 I like to think of Vuex as something similar to MVC, where you have 3 layers of concern that starts with your View: The view doesn't really care where the data comes from.
 This is where `actions` come in.
 A view simply calls actions, which are in charge of orchistrating data, whether it comes from an API, websocket, a file, etc. It knows where the data comes from, and then how to store it (not permanently, just to use in the Vue application).
 The process of storing the data happens via mutations.
 An action calls a mutation with an optional payload, and then the mutation is what updates (or mutates) the Vuex state.

 [Demo a simple working app with Vuex]